Helmet Standards: What We Need to Make Progress

 More than a half century has passed since the landmark research at Wayne State University produced our first data on g tolerances.
 The question is, who will produce the "Wayne State Curves" of the 21st century, and when.

 Some rays of hope have begun to shine in this gloomy picture.
 In November of 2002 a group of noted neurological researchers, biomechanicians, finite element modelers and standards writers convened for the first time at the Cleveland Clinic to begin work on developing the research underpinnings to produce the new benchmarks we need, based on scientific assessments of injury thresholds, taking advantage of the research and new techniques now available.
 While that coalition has not produced results as a group, the members have been sensitized to the need for progress in this field.

 Early in this century the NFL Football Players Association began funding research on concussion in football.
 Results started appearing in medical journals in 2004.
 Concussions cost the players millions every year, and the results of the research they are funding have already begun to show up in improved football helmet designs.
 Perhaps a spillover into designs for other helmets will bring progress in coming years.

-A company called Simbex has developed instrumentation to be worn by football players on their heads under their helmets, coupled with data collection on the sidelines.
+A company called Simbex developed instrumentation to be worn by football players on their heads under their helmets, coupled with data collection on the sidelines.
 They partnered with football teams, and began monitoring players during games and practices in 2004.
-They have now collected more than 2 million data points.
+They have now collected millions of data points.
 Their object is to define the onset of concussion and suggest helmet improvements.
 Their data show that the task is complex and will take more research.